-While there is an overall agreement to the above, there can be some regional definitions that are worth noting.
+While there is an overall agreement to the above definitions, there can be some regional definitions that are worth noting.
 Regulatory obligations and due diligence recommendations may also vary by jurisdiction.
 This interactive map from Dow Jones provides an easy way to view how regulations vary by country.

 Compliance should consult with their legal team and/or country Financial Intelligence Unit (FIU) to confirm their obligations around politically exposed persons.

 Using Free Lists for PEPs Screening

-Compliance teams often ask us if there are free PEP lists and the answer is “not really.”
+Compliance teams often ask us if there are free PEP lists.
+Unfortunately, the answer is not really.
 A few organizations do publish free information but almost all lack the coverage necessary to meet country regulations.
 Here are a few examples:

 - CIA World Leaders List – This online directory of Chiefs of State and Cabinet Members of Foreign Governments is updated weekly by this U.S. Federal agency.
 The spelling of the personal names follows transliteration systems generally agreed upon by U.S. Government agencies, except in cases in which officials have stated a preference for alternate spellings of their names.

 - Rulers.org – This site contains lists of heads of state and heads of government of select countries and territories going back to 1700.

 - Central Bank of Uruguay PEP List – The list includes people who hold or have held public functions of importance in Uruguay.
 It is not updated regularly and the last published list was in April of 2019.